apollographql/subscriptions-transport-ws/README.md

   * `port?: number` - server port
   * `path?: string` - endpoint path

-### `addGraphQLSubscriptions(networkInterface, Client)`
-A Quick way to add the subscribe and unsubscribe functions to the [network interface](http://dev.apollodata.com/core/network.html#createNetworkInterface)

-## Client-server messages
+## Client-server communication

-Each message has a type, as well as associated fields depending on the message type.
+Each message has a `type` field, which defined in the protocol of this package, as well as associated fields depending on the message type.

 ### Client -> Server

 #### INIT